(k,l)-Unambiguity and Quasi-Deterministic Structures: Conclusion and Perspectives

 \section{Conclusion and Perspectives}

 Quasi-deterministic structures are an alternative to the computation of a deterministic automaton since they can be used as recognizers, while reducing the space needed to solve the membership problem once computed.
+We have shown that reduced QDSs can be exponentially smaller than equivalent deterministic automata.

 A regular language is $(k,l)$-unambiguous if it is denoted by some regular expression the position automaton of which is $(k,l)$-unambiguous.
 Similar extensions were already defined for deterministic automata ($1$-unambiguity).
 Denoting a language by such an expression allows us to directly compute a quasi-deterministic structure in order to solve the membership problem.